Organism

 In addition,

-© offers adequate solutions and additional extras for various problems and shortcomings
+offers adequate solutions and additional extras for various problems and shortcomings in these areas:

 .